 AfterImage is an interactive wall consisted of light detecting units controlled by microprocessors.
 Each light-sensing unit determines user proximity through the intensity of the shadow being cast, turning these shadows into bright snapshots portrayed through built-in LED lights.
 AfterImage extends the concept of memory to a space and location by imitating two unique characteristics of human memory: a lingering afterimage effect for intense stimuli, and a flashback of events that happened in the past.
 To create a more organic representation of flashbacks, a native data structure was explored.
 Through the collection and reproduction of geospatial memory, AfterImage attempts to change a user's perception of existence and connection between users across time.
 This paper discusses the development and production of AfterImage as a piece of public art.

 Seong, Hyun Ji, "AfterImage: Collecting and Replaying Geospatial Memory" (2018).
-Dartmouth College Master’s Theses.
+Dartmouth College Master’s Theses and Essays.
 28.